Absentee Voting Referred to as early voting

 If you apply for an absentee ballot in your municipal clerk's office, you must vote immediately, seal your ballot in the proper envelope, and return it to a member of the clerk's staff.
 No ballots may be taken from the clerk's office.

 Your application must be received by the clerk no later than 5:00 p.m. on the Thursday before the election in order for an absentee ballot to be SENT to you.
 You will also need to provide a copy of your acceptable photo ID with your request.
 If you have not previously provided a copy of photo ID, photo ID must accompany your first application by mail.
 If you are not already registered, you will need to register to vote before an absentee ballot can be sent to you.
 Voters who are indefinitely confined, meaning they have a difficult time getting to the polls due to age, illness, infirmity, or disability, may request that a ballot be automatically sent to them for each election.
 Indefinitely confined voters do not need to provide a photo ID with their absentee ballot request.
 More information on the exceptions to the photo ID law can be found at:

 Deadline for Returning Your Absentee Ballot

 Your completed absentee ballot must be delivered to the municipal clerk no later than 8 p.m. on Election Day.

 Voter I.D.
 Law

-Please note that Wisconsin Law requires Photo ID to vote.
-You must submit a copy of your photo I.D. to us before we can mail you an absentee ballot.
+Please note that Wisconsin Law requires photo ID to vote.
+You must submit a copy of your photo I.D. before an absentee ballot can be mailed to you.
 If you have not previously provided a copy of your photo I.D., a copy of your photo I.D. must accompany your absentee application.
-Absentee voters listed below are exempt from the photo I.D. requirement by the following means:
+Absentee voters listed below are exempt from the photo I.D. requirement: